SimonGilson/Linux-Commands/Basic Commands.md

 ### Find file path of file name
 > locate

-Locate an item that is a text file type and the name of the file
+### Locate an item that is a text file type and the name of the file
 > Grep -f txt item.txt

-mkdir -  Make directory in the current directory - permissions will be applied depedning on the one used to create the directory. rmdir - Remove directory that has not files in it. rm - Remove a directory with files in it.
+### Make directory in the current directory - permissions will be applied depedning on the one used to create the directory.
+> mkdir
+> rmdir - Remove directory that has not files in it.
+> rm - Remove a directory with files in it.

+###  Change directory
-cd - change directory
+> cd
-cd .. - got back a directory level
+> cd .. - go back a directory level

-ifconfig - Display all network interfaces
+### Display all network interfaces
+>ifconfig

-nc - Netcat.
+### Netcat.
 Use to open a listener on the device.
+> nc

-nano - view a file in nano or start a blank file
+### View a file in nano or start a blank file
+> nano

-cat  - display document in terminal
+### - Display document in terminal
+> cat

-ping - show connection between this computer and another.
+### Show connection between this computer and another.
+> ping

 curl - make a http request to a website